genesistoxical/pruebas/README.md

 * When converting **.svg** it is first converted to **.png** in a temporary folder and then from **.png** to icon.
 The priority would be **.svg** "directly" to icon.

 ## Config
-`Config.ini` file stores information about the language, theme color and folder limit message.
+`Config.ini` file stores information about the language, theme color and folders limit message.

 ~~~
 [Options]